victordibia/tjdashboard/README.md

-# tjdashboard [Beta]
+# tjdashboard
 > process representation for TJBot

-This app displays a dashboard that attempts to show the processes that occur on tjbot behind the scenes.
+This app displays a dashboard to visualize processes that occur on tjbot as you interact with it.
 In addition, it also provides UI/buttons that can be used to control the bot e.g. control the LED color, make your bot look around and describe what it sees, wave its arm etc.

 <img src="/public/img/screen.jpg" width="100%">